keycloakify/keycloakify/README.md

 # v4.7.2

+> WARNING: This is broken.
-Testing with local Keycloak container working with M1 Mac.
+> Testing with local Keycloak container working with M1 Mac.
 Thanks to [@eduardosanzb](https://github.com/InseeFrLab/keycloakify/issues/43#issuecomment-975699658).
-Be aware: When running M1s you are testing with Keycloak v15 else the local container spun will be a Keycloak v16.1.0.
+> Be aware: When running M1s you are testing with Keycloak v15 else the local container spun will be a Keycloak v16.1.0.

 # v4.7.0